sadafm289/student/_posts/Foundation/B-tools_and_equipment/2025-11-21-tools_quest.md

 ![How my website looked day 1]({{site.baseurl}}/images/WebsiteDay1.png)

-This was the first error I had so far in this class.
+This was the first error I had so far in CSSE.
 I then renamed my repository and everything fixed!
 Now my website is functioning correctly.
 This error taught me to be careful and specific in what I do.

+To create this blog, I used VSCode which I also set up on my chromebook.
+I also used it to create my about me page and it was another part of the tools setup.

 Overall, so far in CSSE, I have made my own GitHub repository, created my own website, and used Slack and OpenCodingSociety to communicate and progress successfully!